hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 * Risk of losing or deleting the state file
 * No centralized record keeping

-Let's migrate our local state file into Terraform Cloud where it will be encrypted and protected from unauthorized access.
+Let's migrate our local state file into Terraform Enterprise where it will be encrypted and protected from unauthorized access.

 ---
 name: create-a-workspace-gui